percona/pmm/doc/source/remote-instance.rst

 Adding a Remote PostgreSQL Instance
 ================================================================================

-To add a remote PostgreSQL DB instance, user should fill in at least the hostname, username and password field, and optionally also non-default hostname and port ones:
+To add a remote PostgreSQL DB instance, you will need to fill in three fields:
+Hostname, Username, and Password, and optionally override the default Port and Name fields:

 .. figure:: .res/graphics/png/metrics-monitor.add-remote-postgres-instance.png